graphql-nexus/nexus-plugin-prisma/README.md

 ### `alias`

-Use `alias` to change the name of the field projected onto the `Object`.
+Use `alias` to change the name of the field projected onto the GraphQL `Object`.

 **Applies To**